 People in Logic

-I am a lecturer in the Department of Informatics at King's College London.
+Since 2011 I have been a lecturer in the Department of Informatics at King's College London.

 This is similar to a position of an assistant professor in other places.
 In 2011,